Datacenter vs. Residential Proxies

 1. Speed and Reliability

--Datacenter Proxies: Typically offer higher speeds and more reliability since data centers have high bandwidth connections.
+-Datacenter Proxies: Typically offer higher speeds and more reliability since datacenters have high bandwidth connections.

 -Residential Proxies: Speeds can be variable and less reliable, dependent on the internet conditions of the IP provider.